International Institute of Air and Space Law

 The first phase of the Working Group was concluded on 31 December 2017 and the final report of this phase can be found below on the webpage.
 A Call for Membership for the second phase of activities in 2018-2019 was issued in January 2018.
 The list of members can also be found below.

-The next face-to-face meeting will be held in Leiden from 23 to 24 April 2018.
+The most recent face-to-face meeting took place in Leiden from 23 to 24 April 2018.

 The Working Group held the 4th face-to-face meeting from 11 to 13 September in Leiden.
 The meeting concluded the first phase of the Working Group and resulted in the “Draft Building Blocks for the Development of an International Framework on Space Resource Activities”.